 Sullivan told Cope that he had finished his job by making him into a Marine before he disappeared into the night.
 At the time of Boots (which was set in the 1990s), being gay and going off grid was a crime under the Uniform Code of Military Justice, so Sullivan took a risk by disappearing despite his captain's support.

-Boots' ending didn't really reveal what happened to Sullivan (unless a Season 2 is in the works), but he had a lot to deal with once he decided to come out of hiding.
+Boots' ending didn't fully explain what happened to Sullivan (unless a Season 2 is in the works), but he had much to deal with once he decided to escape hiding.

 Read more about what happened to Ochoa and how he died in Boots Episode 6.